EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.ple_planet

 Low accuracy ephemeris for the main planets Package: celestial.SolarSys Description: Low accuracy ephemeris for the main planets.
-Given a planet name calculate its heliocentric coordinates
+Given a planet name calculate its heliocentric coordinates referred to mean ecliptic and equinox of date.